FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 If no solver parameter is given, we use the default option of pastix solver.

 __Example:__
-A simple example of calling pastix in FreeFem++ with this two methods is given in the file testsolver_pastix.edp in the directory examples++-mpi.
+A simple example of calling pastix in FreeFem++ with this two methods is given in the file testsolver_pastix.edp in the directory examples++-mpi. $\codered$

 In Table 11.3 \ref{recap.direct.solveur} $\codered$, we recall the different matrix considering in the different direct solvers.